-This week’s project is found in the current book, “Polymer Clay & Mixed Media Together at Last” by Christi Friesen on page 112.
+This week’s project is inspired by Christi’s Dragon and is found in the current book, “Polymer Clay & Mixed Media Together at Last” by Christi Friesen on page 112.
 Also, for those of you Kindle devotees, this book is also available for your Kindle!

 - Find a frame (see this post on some awesome places to find inexpensive frames).